freeCodeCamp/freeCodeCamp/guide/english/html/html5-video/index.md

 There are several different elements of the video tag, many of these explanations are based on Mozilla's web docs (linked below).
 There are even more if you click the link at the bottom.

-#### autoplay
+#### Autoplay

-"autoplay" can be set to either true or false.
+"Autoplay" can be set to either true or false.
 You set it to true by adding it into the tag, if it is not present in the tag it is set to false.
 If set to true, the video will begin playing as soon as enough of the video has buffered for it to be able to play.
 Many people find autoplaying videos as disruptive or annoying.
 So use this feature sparingly.
 Also note, that some mobile browsers, such as Safari for iOS, ignore this attribute.

 ```html
     <video autoplay>